Trading stocks is a great way to learn more about the financial markets, grow income, and secure some long-term investments.

 4. IG – Best Foreign Currency Trading Platform

-British currency has an interesting history.
+British currency has a fascinating history.
 Having one of the largest empires in the world, the British Pound Sterling (abbreviated as GBP) was formerly tied to the value of gold to give it a standard.

-This “gold standard” was followed by most of the world in the 19th and 20th centuries, since it allowed people to easily understand what the trade value of a currency was by measuring how much gold it could buy.
+Most of the world followed this “gold standard” in the 19th and 20th centuries, since it allowed people to easily understand a currency's trade value by measuring how much gold it could buy.

-But by 1971, most countries in the world were tying their currency to the American Dollar.
+But by 1971, most countries were tying their currency to the American Dollar.

 IG is a trading platform that does its best to represent that superior value.
-It does this in two ways: First, tying the New York and London Stock Exchanges together.
-And two, it allows for the easy foreign currency trade of the American Dollar and the British Pound.
+It does this in two ways: Tying the New York and London Stock Exchanges together.
+And two, by allowing for the easy foreign currency trade of the American Dollar and the British Pound.

 What is Foreign Currency Trade?

-Foreign currency trading is a unique and complex method of extracting value from the different currencies of the world.
+Foreign currency trading is a unique and complex method of extracting value from the world's different currencies.
 These currencies are organised into “pairs” where you use one to buy the other.

-So, in this case you are using the British Pound to buy the American Dollar.
-The idea is that since the Pound is worth more you end up with more money after the trade.
+So, in this case, you are using the British Pound to buy the American Dollar.
+The idea is that since the Pound is worth more, you will end up with more money after the trade.
 Once the Dollar increases in value and the Pound decreases in value, you can sell your Dollars for more Pounds than you started with.

-IG’s biggest weakness is visible just from going to their site: Their interface.
-It is dense, complex, and poorly optimised so that it can move really slowly sometimes.
-It is like this because the primary method of trade that it is facilitating requires a lot of different sources of information to do right.
+IG’s biggest weakness is visible from going to their site: Their interface.
+It is dense, complex, and poorly optimised, meaning that it can move slowly sometimes—this can be frustrating and possibly put you at a disadvantage when you come to trading stocks.
+The reason for this lag is mainly because the primary method of trade that facilitated requires a lot of different sources of information to do right.